Gravitational Tensor and Acoustic Waves in A Radiation Dominated Universe: Weyl Curvature and Polarization Patterns: Gravitational Waves and Polarization Patterns in 4D Radiation-Dominated Universe

 Within these tail terms, the $S[\eta',\vec x']$ usually involves both ${}^{(\text{a})} T_{00}[\eta',\vec x']$ and ${}^{(\text{a})} T_{ll}[\eta',\vec x']$ of the matter source; however, the former, in the far-zone limit, may potentially lead to divergent tail integrals in eqs.~\eqref{Spin2TailAmlitude1_4DRadiation}, \eqref{Spin2TailAmlitude2_4DRadiation}, and \eqref{AcousticTailAmlitude_4DRadiation}.
 This is because, the total mass/energy of the astrophysical system ${}^{(\text{a})}M$,

 is approximately conserved, at least for small Hubble scales, so that the integral

 as well as its acoustic counterpart in eq.~\eqref{AcousticTailAmlitude_4DRadiation}, appears to blow up at the lower limit $\eta' \to 0$.
+The notation ${}^{(\text{a})} T_{\widehat0 \widehat0} \equiv a^{-2} {}^{(\text{a})} T_{00} $ here denotes the energy density observed by a co-moving observer in a orthonormal frame.
 As an example, this pathology occurs for co-moving point particles.
 Whether this divergence poses a real physical issue, however, cannot be clarified until the explicit ${}^{(\text{a})} T_{\mu\nu}$ of the astrophysical source(s) is specified, which we shall leave to our future work.

 In spite of this potential issue, we may estimate the far-zone tail-to-cone amplitude by comparing the signals received solely over the course of the GW generation process -- a physical estimation scheme employed in \cite{Chu:2015yua}.
-Since the gravitational radiation are physically attributed to the pressure of the astrophysical system due to the work done within itself, the GW signals are expected to peak at some time $\eta_*$ in the past, within a finite duration $\Delta t \sim \int_{\text{peak width}}\dd \eta \, a[\eta]$ of the active GW production from the source.
+Since the gravitational radiation is physically attributed to the pressure of the astrophysical system due to the work done within itself, the GW signals are expected to peak at some time $\eta_*$ in the past, within a finite duration $\Delta t \sim \int_{\text{peak width}}\dd \eta \, a[\eta]$ of the active GW production from the source.
 Hence, as far as the radiation process is concerned, with the assumption that the scale factor does not change appreciably over the active period $\Delta t$, the dominant spin-2 light-cone amplitude \eqref{DominantLightConeAmplitude_4DRadiation} is roughly bounded by

 whereas the tail ones in eqs.~\eqref{Spin2TailAmlitude1_4DRadiation}, \eqref{Spin2TailAmlitude2_4DRadiation} and \eqref{AcousticTailAmlitude_4DRadiation} are, respectively, bounded by {\allowdisplaybreaks } where the far-zone limit has been taken, $\tau_{c*}$ denotes the timescales of the source at the peak time $\eta_* $, and $\widehat S = a^{-2} S$ refers symbolically to the physical ${}^{(\text{a})} T_{\widehat\mu \widehat\nu} = a^{-2} {}^{(\text{a})} T_{\mu\nu} $ observed by a co-moving observer.
 As it turns out, the tail bounds \eqref{Spin2TailAmlitude1_4DRadiation_UpperBound} and \eqref{Spin2TailAmlitude2_4DRadiation_UpperBound}, in the far-zone regime, are highly suppressed relative to their leading null-cone counterpart \eqref{DominantLightConeAmplitude_4DRadiation_UpperBound} by the following ratios, {\allowdisplaybreaks } Note also that the additional suppression factor $H[\eta_*] \Delta t$ scales as (duration of active source)/(cosmic age) at around the peak time $\eta_*$.
 Strictly speaking, the ratio \eqref{Spin2TailToCone2_4DRadiation} could still be enhanced if the active period of the source took place in the extremely early universe.